-Whalen, a Republican, was the representative for Ohio's 3rd congressional district from 1967 to 1978.
+Whalen was the representative for Ohio’s 3rd congressional district and was a Republican.
+He served from 1967 to 1978.

 Whalen is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Whalen sponsored and cosponsored.
 See full analysis methodology.

 Whalen was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Whalen sponsored bills primarily in these issue areas:

 Social Welfare (25%) Government Operations and Politics (17%) Taxation (15%) International Affairs (12%) Labor and Employment (9%) Foreign Trade and International Finance (8%) Armed Forces and National Security (8%) Health (7%)

 Some of Whalen’s most recently sponsored bills include...